 I’m an experienced and qualified counsellor and I offer a warm therapeutic service.
-My aim is to create a relaxed and non-judgmental environment in which you feel comfortable and safe enough to take that first step in seeking support or guidance in their lives.
+The first step to finding support is always the hardest so my aim is to create a relaxed and non-judgmental environment in which you feel comfortable and safe enough to take these first step in your journey.

-Counselling provides the space to reflect on your situation with someone who is not personally involved and who does not judge or criticise: giving you the opportunity to explore your thoughts and feelings and in doing so find solutions that you are comfortable with.
+Counselling provides the space to reflect on your position with someone who is not personally involved and who does not judge or criticise: giving you the opportunity to explore your thoughts and feelings and in doing so finding a way forward that you are comfortable with.
 Counselling is a collaborative process and we go at a pace that suits you.
 Each session will last 50 minutes and what we talk about is confidential and entirely up to you.